First Clown: Is she still having

 Second Clown: I don't think so.

 First Clown: If the man goes to the water and drowns, he drowns himself.
-If the water comes to him and he drowns, he doesn't drown himself.

 Second Clown: Is this the law?